 Both plugins support CDN functionality.

-WP Rocket includes a heartbeat detection feature; reducing or disabling Heartbeat API activity can help save some server resources.
+WP Rocket has an additional Heartbeat Control feature, which can reduce or disable Heartbeat API activity to help save some server resources.

-WP Rocket offers additional extension features, among whichGoogle Tracking is very useful.
-It can cache Google Analytics code locally to avoid slow webpage loading in certain regions where Google Analytics code might be inaccessible.
+WP Rocket has additional extension features, among whichGoogle Tracking is very useful, it can cache Google Analytics code locally to avoid slow webpage loading in certain regions of China where Google Analytics code cannot be accessed.
 Additionally, if you use Cloudflare, it can also be integrated.

-WP Rocket supports image compression (requires an additional plugin; it's unclear if there is an extra charge, not tested).
-WP Super Cache also supports image compression, which may involve an additional fee.
+WP Rocket supports image compression (requires installing an additional plugin, not sure if there is an extra charge, not tested).
+WP Super Cache also supports image compression for an additional fee.

-Currently, Naibabiji Website Building still uses WP Rocket.
-If one day you no longer see WP Rocket information in the source code, it means it has been replaced by another plugin.
+Currently, Naiba Web Development still uses WP Rocket.
+If one day you cannot find WP Rocket information in the source code, then it has been replaced by another plugin.

 Popular WordPress Caching Plugins

-Naiba has tried many caching plugins, and the final recommendation is that new users should just use WP Super Cache.
-Although it looks complex, it's actually quite simple to use and the performance is quite good.
+Naiba has tried many caching plugins, and the final suggestion is still for novice users to directly use WP Super Cache, because although it looks complex, it is actually quite simple to use and the performance is also quite good.

-All the above plugins can be searched for and installed directly from the WordPress Admin Dashboard.
+All the above plugins can be installed directly by searching in the WordPress admin dashboard.

 Tips for Optimizing WordPress Website Speed